alvinyu33/sars-cov-2-public/README.md

 ***Multiscale CG Models for the SARS-CoV-2 Virion***

-This repository contains coarse-grained (CG) models for the SARS-CoV-2 virion developed under NSF RAPID award 2029092 to G.A.V. in response to the COVID-19 pandemic.
+This repository contains coarse-grained (CG) models for the SARS-CoV-2 virion developed in response to the COVID-19 pandemic.

 ![Image of virion](images/fig1.jpg)

 If using these models, please cite:
 https://pubmed.ncbi.nlm.nih.gov/33253634/

-Please note that these are currently under heavy development.
+Please note that these are currently under development.

 |            Files             |                   Description                 | References |
 |------------------------------|-----------------------------------------------|------------|